The best youth hostels in San Francisco are centrally located in the city. Many have both shared and private accommodations.

-I love the hostel experience since you can quickly meet up with other travelers and share stories.
+I love the hostel experience because you can quickly meet other travelers and share stories.
 You can also save quite a bit of money on your lodging.

-Here are the five best hostels.
-I rated them based on location, overall cleanliness, atmosphere and recent guest reviews.
+Below are the six best hostels in San Francisco.
+I've chosen them based on location, overall cleanliness, atmosphere, and recent guest reviews.

 Address: 680 Sacramento Street

 This true backpackers hostel is one of the best in the city.
+It is in the heart of downtown and close to Union Square, North Beach, and Fisherman's Wharf.
 It's a small hostel where the staff and guests can easily mingle and get to know each other.
-It is in the heart of downtown and close to Union Square, North Beach and Fishermans Wharf.
+If you don't want to share with others, they have a "Micro-Private Double" for you and a friend.

-Here are just some of the amenities at this hostel:
+Here are just some of the amenities at this home-away-from-home hostel:

 Address: 494 Broadway Street

-The Green Tortoise Hostel in the North Beach is number three on the list.
-This is one of the youth hostels in San Francisco that offers both mixed and female only dorm rooms.
+The Green Tortoise Hostel in North Beach is number two on the list.
+This is another one of the youth hostels in San Francisco that offers mixed and female-only dorm rooms.
 There are also a few private rooms available with a shared bath.

-Here you are in the heart of the action and just steps from many of SF's main attractions.
-You can walk to Chinatown, Union Square and Fishermans Wharf.
+You are in the heart of the action and just steps from many of SF's main attractions.
+You can walk to Chinatown, Union Square, and Fisherman's Wharf.
 You are also close to many great restaurants and bars in North Beach.

 Here are just a few of the amenities at the Green Tortoise Hostel: